alphaeron/congen/scripts/README.md

 **Output**:
 - Creates the Terraform client in Keycloak
-- Updates `terraform/environments/{environment}/terraform.tfvars` with the client secret
+- Updates `terraform/environments/{environment}/terraform.tfvars` with the client secret (local-persist uses local directory)
 - Preserves existing variables in the terraform.tfvars file

 **Security Notes**:
 - The `terraform.tfvars` file contains the client secret and should never be committed to version control
 - Ensure `terraform/environments/*/terraform.tfvars` is in your `.gitignore` file
 - The client secret is used for Terraform to authenticate with Keycloak's admin API
-- Each environment (local, staging, production) has its own terraform.tfvars file
+- Each environment (local, local-persist, staging, production) has its own terraform.tfvars file
+- Note: local-persist uses the same Terraform directory as local (terraform/environments/local)

 **Troubleshooting**: